jewe-1969/jilruntime/README.md

 # JILRuntime / JewelScript
 #### An object-oriented script language to embed in any application

+### Important Note

+This repository is just a mirror of the latest stable release from SourceForge.
+To access the latest development branch, please checkout the [SVN repository](https://sourceforge.net/p/jilruntime/code/HEAD/tree/) there.
+To read more about the reason why I have discontinued updating GitHub, [read this post](http://blog.jewe.org/?p=2548).

+### Introduction

 JewelScript is a general purpose, object-oriented script language that compiles into code for a register based virtual machine.
 The language is quite similar to object-oriented high-level languages like Java and C#.

 The library is entirely self-sufficient and ANSI C compliant.
 It's main purpose is to be embedded in any application to allow automation of that application through scripting.